 - a.
 Siting of new development should create strong linkages, both physical and visual, with the City Centre, CSIRO, Australian National Botanic Gardens, Black Mountain, Lake Burley Griffin and Acton Peninsula. - b.
-New development should enhance and activate the campus structure as set out in Figure 135 through the establishment and/or reinforcement of gateways and entrances, movement networks (roads, pathways and shared zones), edges, knowledge clusters and hubs, and key public and ceremonial spaces. - c.
+New development should enhance and activate the campus structure as set out in Figure 135 through the establishment and/ or reinforcement of gateways and entrances, movement networks (roads, pathways and shared zones), edges, knowledge clusters and hubs, and key public and ceremonial spaces. - c.
 Core activities of the university, such as teaching and learning spaces, libraries and major venues are to be located to concentrate activity along main pedestrian paths to provide safe access by day and night. - d.
 Building design must address perimeter streets with active frontages and provide strong connections and linkages to surrounding areas and networks. - e.
 Significant development is not permitted within the restricted development zones identified in Figure 136. - f.
 The exact boundary of the hatched development area in Figure 136 along University Avenue between Sullivan's Creek and Childers Avenue will be determined through a separate masterplan process.
 A student gathering space is to be retained in the precinct. - g.
-Some structures, such as signage, paths, lighting, a grandstand in conjunction with a sporting oval, may be permitted in the nominated restricted development zones provided it is considered to be ancillary to and compatible with the main purpose of the area. - h.
-Any development within the restricted development zones must not significantly adversely impact on the landscape, environmental and heritage values of the campus.
+Some structures, such as signage, paths, lighting, a grandstand in conjunction with a sporting oval, may be permitted in the nominated restricted development zones provided it is considered to be ancillary to and compatible with the main purpose of the area.

-Figure 25: Australian National University - campus structure
+Figure 133: Australian National University Precinct location